 Here’s a breakdown of medications for opiate withdrawal you might want to know.

 Prescription Medications For Opiate Withdrawal

 Buprenorphine/naloxone: Generic name for Suboxone, described above.
-Although many in the medical field refer to buprenorphine, many outside the medical world recognize brand name Suboxone.
+Although many in the medical field refer to buprenorphine, many outside the medical world recognize the brand name Suboxone.
 Other brand names of buprenorphine/naloxone commonly prescribed: Zubsolv, Bunavail.

 Methadone: Used to treat pain and in maintenance programs to taper down from other opioids.
-Sold under brand name Dolophine.
+Sold under the brand name Dolophine.
 Methadone is dispensed by Opioid Treatment Programs certified by SAMSHA.

 Clonidine: Clonidine is a blood pressure medication that can help with opiate withdrawal, as well as withdrawal from cigarettes, alcohol, or benzodiazepines.
 It works by affecting your body’s nervous system.
 Any doctor should be able to prescribe Clonidine.

 Zofran: Some may wonder is Zofran an Opioid?
 Zofran, the brand name for the generic anti-nausea medication ondansetron, is a prescription medication that can help with nausea and vomiting caused by opiate withdrawal.
 Any doctor should be able to prescribe Zofran.

 The gold standard in opiate addiction treatment: medication like Suboxone & counseling.

 Sometimes, you can’t make it to the doctor.
 Check out our Heroin Detox Survival Guide for strategies to get you through.

 Imodium: Imodium (brand name for the generic over-the-counter anti-diarrhea medication loperamide) can help with the stomach issues caused by opiate withdrawal.
 Imodium can be dangerous when taken in excess!
 We recommend taking it only as directed.